SuperOfficeDocs/superoffice-docs/docs/en/api/caching/flush-cache.md

 When flush is appended to the browser's URL, it triggers a procedure that initially verifies if you hold the General Admin status.
 If confirmed as an [General Administrator][1], the system executes the DiagnosticsAgent FlushCaches, which purges the caches for:

-* QuoteConnectionManager
-* SoEventManager
-* LicenseCache
-* UserGroupCache
+* ArchiveProviderFactory
 * CountryCache
-* FunctionRightCache
+* DatabaseConnection
 * ExtraFieldsCache
-* ArchiveProviderFactory
-* RestrictionCriteriaStorage
+* FreetextIncrementalIndexer
 * FreetextIndexerProcessor
+* FunctionRightCache
+* LicenseCache
+* ListItemLookupHelper
+* QuoteConnectionManager
-* FreetextIncrementalIndexer
+* QuoteConnections
 * RelationsSearchListProvider
+* RestrictionCriteriaStorage
+* SoEventManager
 * SoListProviderFactory
-* ListItemLookupHelper
-* QuoteConnections
-* DatabaseConnection
 * SystemInfo
+* UserGroupCache

 Additionally, layouts are reconstructed through the ConfigurationAgent ClearConfigurationCache and RebuildUdefDeltas methods.

 The process also:
-Clears the SuperState for all current sessions.
+* Clears the SuperState for all current sessions.
-Removes all items from HttpContext.Cache.
+* Removes all items from HttpContext.Cache.
-Refreshes all language resources.
+* Refreshes all language resources.

 Caching on the web application may prevent new information from appearing in the client.
 If that is the case, send a GET request with the flush query string to flush all caches.